Enterprise Isometric Internet security firewall protection information

 As a final note, consider how you may have to administer the security controls from the different vendors.
 How do you utilize the other security controls from other vendors, and more importantly, how do you use them adjacent to one another?
 For example, Palo Alto operates an App-ID, a patented traffic classification system only available in Palo Alto Networks firewalls.

-In a network, different vendors will not support this feature.
-This poses the question: how do I utilize next-generation features from vendors adjacent to devices that don’t support it?
+Different vendors will not support this feature in a network.
+This poses the question: How do I utilize next-generation features from vendors adjacent to devices that don’t support them?
 Your network needs the ability to support features from one product across the entire network and then consolidate them into one.
 How do I use all the next-generation features without having one vendor?

 However, changing an algorithm that can affect all firewalls in your network would be better.
 That would be an example of an advanced platform controlling all your infrastructures.
 Another typical example is a packet broker that can sit in the middle of all these tools.
 Fetch the data from the network and endpoints and then send it back to our existing security tools.
 Essentially, this ensures that there are no blind spots in the network.

-This packet broker tool should support any workload and be able to send to any existing security tools.
-Now, we are bringing information from the network into your existing security tools and adopting a network-centric approach to security.
+This packet broker tool should support any workload and be able to send information to any existing security tools.
+We are now bringing information from the network into your existing security tools and adopting a network-centric approach to security.

 Summary: Network Security Components